emstoudenmire/TNML/README.md

 Codes based on the paper "Supervised Learning with Quantum-Inspired Tensor Networks" by Miles Stoudenmire and David Schwab. http://arxiv.org/abs/1605.05775

-(Also see http://arxiv.org/abs/1605.03795 for a closely related approach.)
+Also see "Tensor Train Polynomial Models via Riemannian Optimization" by Novikov, Trofimov, and Oseledets for a closely related approach: http://arxiv.org/abs/1605.03795

 # Code Overview